Amy Jacobs – Long Island, New York

 In 2020, I was nominated to participate as a “consumer advocate” in the Congressionally Directed Medical Research Programs hosted by the Department of Defense’s Peer-Reviewed Cancer Research Program.
 Consumer advocates are comprised of patients who prepare written and verbal comments about the impact of the proposed research on diagnosis, treatment, and quality of life.
 It was such a high honor for me to participate among the professional, scientific/medical reviewers, to deliver a cancer patient’s input to the various, numerous proposed cancer research applications.

-Additionally, I assist cancer patients in resolving insurance coverage issues, filing for State and Federal disability, financial stress, unpaid debt, marital stress, and locating resources such as counseling, home health care, and Hospice.
+Additionally, I assist cancer patients in resolving insurance coverage issues, filing for State and Federal disability, financial stress, unpaid debt, and marital stress, and locating resources such as counseling, home health care, and Hospice.